Uncertainties in the Galactic dark matter distribution: an update: New observations

 As in Paper I, the Solar total angular velocity is fixed to the precise result $\Omega_{\rm 0, tot}=30.24\pm0.12\,{\rm km/s/kpc}$, which is obtained by measuring the proper motion of Sgr A$^*$~\cite{ReidBrunthaler2004}.
 The Sun's peculiar motion in the radial and vertical directions are fixed to $U_{\odot}=11.10\, \rm km/s$ and $W_{\odot}=7.25\, \rm km/s$ \cite{Schonrich2012}, respectively.
-These two quantities are measured with $\sim 10\%$ precision~\cite{BlandHawthornGerhard16}.
+These two quantities are measured with $\sim 10\%$ precision see e.g. \cite{BlandHawthornGerhard16} and references therein.
 By varying them within measured uncertainties, our results remain unaffected.
+It is to be noticed that whether $U_{\odot}$ and $W_{\odot}$ are measured with the indicated precision, large scatter surrounds the estimates of $V_\odot$.
+In fact, the range of $V_\odot$ values adopted in this work, which spans $\SI{22}{km/s}$, encompasses global and local estimates found in the literature \cite{2005ApJ...629..268H, Schooenrich+2010, 2015ApJ...809..145T, 2015MNRAS.449..162H, 2014ApJ...793...51S, 2014ApJ...783..130R, 2015ApJ...800...83B}.
+Sizeable uncertainties on this parameter might be explained by streaming motion induced by local substructures or/and spiral arms~\cite{BlandHawthornGerhard16}.